Policies

 - Before making their first investment, investors must declare whether they meet the criteria for sophisticated status.

-- Investors can request a change in categorisation at any time.
+- Investors can request a change in their categorisation at any time.

 - Crowdbase reserves the right to reassess and verify categorisations based on regulatory requirements.